How to prepare your article for submission.

 - Set all margins at .75 and set line spacing as single.

-- Articles must be submitted electronically as a Microsoft Word version 2000 to 2004 document ONLY.
-Please do NOT send .docx files (MS Word 2007).
+- Articles must be submitted electronically as a Microsoft Word document.

 - Note: Keep in mind that the magazine’s lead-time is three months and submissions should not be so time-bound that they will appear dated.